 Designed by Brisbin Brook Beynon Architects Inc.

-The Gene Polisseni Centre is a spectator arena at the Rochester Institute of Technology.
-The capacity is 4,000 with an option to expand to accommodate 4,300.
-The facilities include one ice sheet with a seating area, club seating, a club lounge, VIP areas, and two concession stands.
-The building, targeting LEED Silver certification, is used by both men's and women's hockey programs and commencement exercises, concerts and performing arts events.
+The Gene Polisseni Centre is a 4,000-capacity spectator arena at the Rochester Institute of Technology.
+The facility includes an ice sheet with a seating area, club seating, a club lounge, VIP areas, and two concession stands.
+The building is used by both men's and women's hockey programs and commencement exercises, concerts, and performing arts events.

-The centre has been designed to function all year round, with special attention on controlling humidity during the demanding spring and summer seasons to avoid fog and condensation.
-Dehumidification systems utilizing gas fired desiccant technology were applied to maintain space dew point close to the ice surface temperature resulting in improved refrigeration plant operating efficiency.
-Heat rejected from the ice plant was set to be utilized for domestic hot water and building heating, to melt snow from ice resurfacing and to provide subfloor heating for frost protection.
-Demand controlled ventilation variable speed drives were used to reduce outdoor air ventilation loads and fan power at times of reduced occupancy.
+The project was designed using building information modelling (BIM) to create a cohesive design across trades.
+The centre functions year round, with controlled humidity in spring and summer to mitigate fog and condensation.
+Dehumidification systems utilize gas fired desiccant technology to maintain the dew point close to the ice surface, resulting in efficient refrigeration plant operation.
+The rejected heat from the ice plant is used for domestic hot water and building heating, to melt snow from ice resurfacing, and to provide subfloor heating for frost protection.
+Demand controlled ventilation variable speed drives reduce outdoor air ventilation loads and fan power during reduced occupancy.

-High-efficiency fluorescent luminaires and LEDs are installed throughout the facility.
-There is a local line voltage lighting control in every space/room to reduce electrical load.
-The lighting control system for the rink is based on a simple relay system that allows it to dim to intervals of 25%, 50%, 75% and 100%.
+High-efficiency lighting is installed throughout the facility, including fluorescent, HID, and LED luminaires.
+Local line voltage lighting controls in each space also reduce the electrical load.
+The lighting control system for the rink is based on a simple relay system that allows dimming at intervals of 25%, 50%, 75% and 100%.

 Sound systems, broadcast infrastructure, and intercom systems are provided throughout the rink, lobbies, and back-of-house spaces.